Gamer2020/Energy-Search-Wordpress/README.md

 # Energy Search
 A Pokemon TCG plugin for Wordpress made with the Pokemon TCG API host on https://pokemontcg.io/

-Using this plugin you can add a card database to your website.
+Using this plugin you can add a card database to your Wordpress website.
 Many more features to be added in the future!

 Installation
 ========